-- o Data Submission: Once your assays have been run and your data has been generated, you must submit the raw data to CDAS staff in order for them to unblind your samples.
-In addition to raw numbers, you must supply all other information necessary for other researchers to understand and correctly interpret the results, such as units of measurement, platform, etc. For more information, please see the EEMS Data Return and Data Sharing Policy section of the EEMS Policies and Procedures.
-An exception is made for Genome Wide Association Studies (GWAS) and other types of large-scale genomic studies (e.g. whole exome sequencing) where such datasets must be submitted to the NIH database of Genotypes and Phenotypes (dbGaP). (estimated time: 1 week) - Analysis File Delivery: CDAS staff will merge lab results with PLCO covariate data and deliver a SAS dataset (or other specified format) to you to conduct your analysis.
+- Data Submission: Once your assays have been run and your data has been generated, you must submit the raw data to CDAS staff in order for them to unblind your samples.
+In addition to raw numbers, you must supply all other information necessary for other researchers to understand and correctly interpret the results, such as units of measurement, platform, etc. For more information, please see the EEMS Data Return and Data Sharing Policy section of the EEMS Policies and Procedures. (estimated time: 2 weeks) - Analysis File Delivery: CDAS staff will merge lab results with PLCO covariate data and deliver a SAS dataset (or other specified format) to you to conduct your analysis.
 Results from QC assays will be delivered in a separate adjoining dataset.
-These datasets will be delivered via a secure data portal. (estimated time: 1 week)
+These datasets will be delivered via a secure data portal. (estimated time: 2 weeks)